mecid/mecid.github.io/_posts/2020-02-26-textfield-in-swiftui.md

 layout: post
 image: /public/textfield.png
 ---
 This week I want to talk to you about a *TextField* component in *SwiftUI*.
 It might look like an elementary tutorial, but *TextField* has pretty exciting features like out of the box formatting that we don't have in *UIKit*.
-Let's start with the basics of the *TextField* component.
+But let's start with the basics of the *TextField* component.

 #### Basics
 As you might know, we can use *TextField* for user input.
-All we need to do is creating a *TextField* and assigning it to any binding of a *String* value.
+All we need to do is to create a *TextField* and assign it to any *Binding* of a *String* value.
 Let's take a look at a very quick example.

 ```swift
 struct ContentView: View {